vellvm/vellvm/README.md

 - `DenotationTheory`      Equational theory to reason directly about the structure of vir programs;
                           in particular, reasoning principles about open control-flow-graphs.

-## OCmal front-end and driver for execution and testing
+## OCaml front-end and driver for execution and testing

 On the OCaml side, we provide a parser for legal LLVM IR syntax as well as an infrastructure to run differential tests between our interpreter and llc.